What makes us who we are? Is it the way our brains function? Is it how we are brought up? Or is it the society we live in?

 The module develops the study of theory and method in contemporary experimental psychology by discussing: (1) cognitive, social and linguistic development throughout the lifespan; (2) personality; and (3) mental health.
 The aim is to give students a sense of how the human mind develops and diverges to create unique individuals.
 Students undertake related practical projects and apply their research skills in the design and interpretation of experiments and the statistical analysis and reporting of data.
 Academic writing and critical evaluation skills continued to be developed in class workshops.

 The Research Skills for Psychologists module gives students hands on experience of the entire research process, from designing an experiment through to collecting, analysing and reporting the data.
 The course also introduces the use of a statistical software program (SPSS) to allow students to run advanced statistical analyses with relative ease.
 The aim of this course is to actively develop students’ research skills through participation in a semester long class project which involves identifying their own psychological research questions and exploring ways in which they might be developed further.

 Plus 3 other non-Psychology modules.

 The knowledge and skills gained from the first two years can now be consolidated and extended.
-You will study courses covering the latest developments in fields such as:
+You will study eight 15-credit modules covering the latest developments in: